-Florida law requires that a negligent security claim be filed within four years from the date of the incident.
+Florida law requires that a negligent security claim be filed within 4 years from the date of the incident.
 This time window is known as the statute of limitations.
-A wrongful death claim must be filed within two years.
-Failing to file within this time frame could mean losing the right to take legal action altogether.Enlist a Fort Myers Attorney to Seek Compensation for Your Injuries
+A wrongful death claim must be filed within 2 years.
+Failing to file within this time frame could mean losing the right to take legal action altogether.Our Legal Team

-At Lusk, Drasites and Tolisano, our dedicated injury lawyers understand what it takes to represent Fort Myers residents and others who have fallen victim to violent crimes.
+At Lusk, Drasites, & Tolisano, our dedicated injury lawyers understand what it takes to represent those who have fallen victim to violent crimes.
 We believe in holding business and property owners accountable for the avoidable hazards that they create.
-We also assist injured individuals in cities such as Naples, Port Charlotte, Lehigh Acres, and Sarasota.
-Call us toll-free at (800) 283-7442 or contact us through our online form to arrange a free consultation.